 And then there is the unnamed slave from whom Paul casts out the unclean spirit.
-The text does not tell us what happened to the slave after she lost her usefulness though we find out that Paul and Silas end up in jail for, well, let’s call it unlawful conversion of property, to use a twenty-first century legal term.
+The text does not tell us what happened to the slave after she lost her usefulness though we find out that Paul and Silas end up in jail for, well, let’s call it unlawful conversion of property, to use a twentieth-century legal term.
 Perhaps the slave was just cast aside or sold because she was of no further value to her owners; perhaps she was put to work in another, more insidious way.
-She was still a slave and certainly did not experience any freedom as the result of being cleansed of the evil spirit that gave her the capacity for divination.
+She was a slave and certainly did not experience any freedom as the result of being cleansed of the spirit of divination.

 We usually read the story of the woman washing Jesus’ feet as a story of repentance.
 Although it’s not easy to repent, it’s even more difficult to turn our lives around in the face of the enormous psychological pressures we experience to leave things as they are.
 I repent for something every day; sometimes, it’s a small thing, other times, not so small.
 But the real question I face, we all face, is how do we make the real and necessary change in our lives to turn things around?
 What is it that we have to do?

 First, we have to admit that our little sin or problem is real and probably part of a pattern.
 Recognizing the problem, the real problem, helps us to reframe our thinking.
 Then, rather than taking it all on, chop it up into manageable chunks.
 Just like we can’t eat a whole meal in one bite, we can’t take on a serious problem in our lives in one fell swoop.

 Sometimes deciding on the easiest chunk to tackle first, even though it may not be the most serious part of the problem, helps us toward turning our lives around.
 That’s because if we are successful in one small thing, that success encourages us to continue and take something more difficult.